AJCristi/DRI-Exam/README.md

 | Code     | Description                               |
 | -------- | ----------------------------------------- |
 | `SAVE10` | 10% off items ≥ \$100, max \$50 per item  |

+---

+## Features Implemented

+- Product list fetched from a mock API
+- Grid-based product display with images, prices, quantity input, and "Add to Cart" button
+- Fully functional shopping cart with:
+  - Item quantity tracking
+  - Remove item functionality
+  - Subtotal per item
+  - Grand total
+- Coupon code support (`SAVE10`, `Easy-to-add via array`) with:
+  - Minimum price conditions
+  - Discount caps per item
+- Dynamic coupon rule engine for easy expansion
+- Cart state persisted using `localStorage`
+- UI feedback on coupon success/error
+- Unit tests for cart logic using Jest

+---

+## Assumptions

+- Coupon codes are **case-insensitive** (e.g., `save10`, `SAVE10`, `Save10` all valid)
+- Each product has a static price (no variants or dynamic pricing)
+- Quantity input is validated to be `>= 1` before adding to cart
+- Coupon discounts apply per item (not cart-wide)
+- UI is kept minimal with a focus on functionality and testability
+- Cart automatically refreshes on coupon changes or item updates

+---

+## Time Spent

+- All in all 8-12 hours across 1 week due to prior commitments